morganoliviaevans/cs-147-project/README.md

 ## Project Goals

 The project focuses on developing a motorized toy with interchangeable attachments (feathers, bells, ribbons, etc.), automated movement triggered by motion detection, visual stimulation using LEDs, and bird chirping via a buzzer.
-Power is supplied via a rechargeable USB power bank for convenience and long-term usability.
+Power is supplied via rechargeable LIPO battery for convenience and long-term usability.

 ## Repository Structure